-I have worked within the wellness industry, launching new health products that have shaped industry trends and supermarket shelves for half a decade; most would assume that I am a vegetarian, or a vegan.
-I am however, neither.
+Having worked within the wellness industry, launching new health products that have shaped industry trends and supermarket shelves for half a decade, most would assume that I’m vegetarian or vegan.
+I am, however, neither.

 I want to mention that I fully respect the ethical reasons for not eating or farming animals.
-However I want us to at least acknowledge and respect that this choice is a privilege.
+I also want us to acknowledge and respect that this choice is a privilege.
 The majority of people in developing countries still rely on meat, poultry, fish and eggs as a means of survival today.

 Animals farmed in this way also provide manure to help maintain soil fertility.
-This eliminates the need for manmade fertilizers and its industry entirely.
-Most of today’s agriculture’s nitrous oxide emissions are from manmade fertilizers.
-Thus, animal farming that doesn’t need fertilized crops creates little NO2.
+This eliminates the need for man-made fertilisers and its industry entirely.
+Most of the nitrous oxide emissions produced by today’s agriculture are from man-made fertilisers.
+Thus, animal farming that doesn’t need fertilised crops creates little NO2.

 Natural farming is an example of an environmentally sustainable method of food production developed by Japanese scientist turned farmer and philosopher, Masanobu Fukuoka.
 It observes and mimics nature in all its complexity, is based on farming methods traditional to many indigenous cultures, and animals play an essential role within its system.

-The system works with the natural biodiversity of each farmed area, encouraging the complexity of living organisms - both plant and animal - that shape each particular ecosystem to thrive along with plants that provide food.
+The system works with the natural biodiversity of each farmed area, encouraging the complexity of living organisms- both plant and animal- that shape each particular ecosystem to thrive along with plants that provide food.
 It requires no machines, no chemicals, and very little weeding.
 It also provides an excellent example of what can be done to reverse the degenerative momentum of modern age agriculture.
-It’s an example I have personally seen come to fruition here in the UK at Namayasai Farm in Lewes, who supplies the restaurant at which I work in London.

-This created a booming demand in the worlds most rapidly growing economies for food that derived from animals, which led to large increases in livestock production.
-This surging demand has been mostly met by commercial, livestock production and associated food chains.
-As result, the meat and dairy have become some of the largest industries in the world.
+This created a booming demand in the world’s most rapidly growing economies for food that derived from animals, which led to large increases in livestock production.
+This surging demand has been mostly met by commercial livestock production and associated food chains.
+As a result, the meat and dairy industries have become some of the largest in the world.

 Commercial livestock farming differentiates from the traditional methods mentioned previously in that animals are separated from the actual land and crops.
 This creates soil infertility and erosion on the farm, as well as air and water pollution at industrial animal operations.